rafaefarrukh/eX/README.md

 The course catalog is obtained from the official [FCCU website](https://www.fccollege.edu.pk/academic-catalogs-and-handbooks/)

 This [google drive](https://drive.google.com/drive/folders/1BMhFFwi2kjcJrrBReenE3ZXKXEoKlxrV?usp=sharing) contains the following files:
-- EmpowerX - Sort Course Catalog: converts the course catalog pdf into a tabular form in a semi-manual method and stores all informaion regarding course and program details
+- eX - Course Catalog Clean converts the course catalog pdf into a tabular form in a semi-manual method and stores all informaion regarding course and program details
-- EmpowerX - Degree Details: a presentation which shows details about FCCU Undergraduate Degree
+- eX - Degree Details: a presentation which shows details about FCCU Undergraduate Degree
+- eX - Prototype: a prototype version of eX made in google sheets

 This [github repo](https://github.com/rafaefarrukh/EmpowerX) contains the following files:
 - data files which consist of offline copies of files in the google drive